silvercircle/silvercircle.github.io/_posts/2017-08-21-Jekyll-personal-faq.markdown

 raw %} **{{ page.title }}** {% endraw %} in the post.
 In a similar way you can
 access these variables when iterating over post collections in a loop.

+All configuration variables defined in the site configuration (*_config.yaml*) are available in the `site` namespace.

 ## When exactly is a FrontMatter block necessary?

 Basically, for all pages that become content pages.
 It doesn't matter whether